dmitigr/pgfe/README.md

 select :n::int - 1
 ```

-These SQL strings can be easily accessed by using class `Sql_vector`:
+These SQL strings can be easily accessed by using class `Statement_vector`:

 ```cpp
 // Example 15.
 Parsing file with SQL statements.